 “You’re going to work?” none of our friends work, planning on soon becoming rich rock musicians.

 Finally, I’m in bed, stretched out to the full extent of the Murphy.
 Joan is obviously staying with Tom.
 She’s a real heartbreaker.
 It’s so unusual for me to sleep alone.
 I doubt I’ll get used to it.
 In the morning I go over and have breakfast with Jake.
 He’s learned that I like Eggs Benedict.
 He attempts to best Isabelle’s preparation.
 His presentation is better, with fine china and hollandaise sauce drizzled just right.
 It wasn’t better, but the eggs are still divine.
 I almost consider not going to work.
-In the back of my mind, Dad’s voice reminds me it was almost eight o’clock.
+In the back of my mind, Dad’s voice reminds me it is almost eight o’clock.

 “I’ll be out-of-town this weekend.
 We’re scouting locations in Portland, and stopping in ‘Frisco on the way up.
 Any suggestions?”